Share

 “We are starving for a solution,” he said.
 “People in my district call every week.
 Some of these people’s insurance rates have tripled.
 Not 20% or 30% — 300%.
 That’s not reasonable.”

-His choice of words — “reasonable” — echoes a theme he’s discussed in earlier Insurance Hour episodes: that fairness is subjective, but reasonableness can be defined and pursued.
+His repeated use of the word “reasonable” reflects a central theme in his insurance reform philosophy: fairness is subjective, but reasonableness can be measured and pursued.

 The Crisis on the Ground: 300% Increases and No Relief

-“We get calls every week,” Lackey said.
+“We get calls every week,” he said.
 “They’re catastrophic circumstances.
 Some of these increases are absolutely unmanageable.”

 “We’re not accomplishing our job when it comes to finding real solutions,” Lackey said.
 “It’s not really the Legislature’s job to fix it directly — but it’s our job to be a partner in facilitating something that works.”

-If there was one recurring phrase in the conversation, it was this: there is no comfortable answer.
+If one message echoed throughout the discussion, it was this: there is no pain-free solution.

 “There needs to be some agreement that discomfort is going to be a shared reality,” Lackey said.
 “There’s no comfortable answer.
 And that’s what people need to hear.”